-The Summit Country Day School in Cincinnati puts Montessori principles to work here in a materials-rich private-school environment.
-University-trained faculty follow the Montessori method created by Dr. Maria Montessori in 1907.
+The Summit Country Day School in Cincinnati puts Montessori principles to work in a materials-rich private-school environment.
+University-trained faculty utilize the Montessori method created by Dr. Maria Montessori in 1907.
 Dr. Montessori believed that learning is a natural, self-directed process that follows certain fundamental laws of nature.
 She observed that children, when met with a prepared environment, came into complete harmony with their surroundings — a process she called “normalization.”
 This environment, she believed, must be committed to the principles of observation, individual liberty and preparation.
 In this environment, a child’s spontaneous desire for goal-directed activity, serious intellectual development, genuine thirst for knowledge and academic achievement emerges.

 The Montessori program has many distinct qualities that set it apart from traditional learning environments.
 There is a strong emphasis on cognitive and social development.
 Children choose their own work from interests and abilities, giving them a sense of ownership over their activities.
 Each child formulates his or her own concepts from self-teaching materials.
 Self-correcting facets of the materials provide understanding and independence.
 The sensorial manipulatives used by the children help to make more abstract concepts concrete for better comprehension.
 The program is based on self-directed, noncompetitive activities which help children develop confidence and face new challenges.

 The purpose of the language activities in a Montessori classroom is to develop reading and writing skills.
-During the ages of three to six years, children are riding the crest of language development.
+During the ages of three to six, children are riding the crest of language development.
 Their absorbent minds are adding new words to their vocabulary at a rate that will never again be equaled.
 This is why, in a Montessori classroom, language permeates all areas.
 Objects are labeled.
 Activities such as the geometric solids and the botany cabinet, where classifications are named, promote language.
 Language is the cohesive element which integrates the child’s total experiences in the classroom.
 Montessori’s approach to language is all-encompassing.
 It is a strong phonics-based method that includes whole language ideas.
 The sensorial and practical life areas are a preparation for language learning.
 Concentration, left-to-right sequencing, pencil control, and visual and auditory discrimination are developed through many practical and sensorial activities.
-The child learns sounds through the visual, auditorial and kinesthetic channels.
+The child learns sounds through the visual, auditory and kinesthetic channels.
 The sandpaper letters and moveable alphabet are tools to help the child learn to communicate.

 The emerging writing skills are mastered in many ways.
 The metal insets prepare the hand for writing.
 The sandpaper letters provide the link between the sounds and the symbols.
 D’Nealian handwriting techniques are taught with this process.
 Beginning reading starts with matching sounds with objects and progresses.
 Both encoding and decoding materials are available to master the skills of reading.